This article first appeared at American Lens News on August 16, 2017

 Multiple socialist, anarchist and communist groups were in attendance but Tran appears to have been the only visible organizer at the protest judging by video and photos circulating on social media.

 Tran is seen in nearly every video from local North Carolina outlets both during the Durham statue vandalism and at the arrest of Thompson.

 Despite appearing in multiple photos and videos, Tran has not been identified directly by media outlets as being the main organizer of the Durham statue vandalism.

 Only brief mention has been made that Tran is an actual member of the World Workers Party in local media reports.

 No outlet has identified the World Workers as a communist organization, but the Durham Sun did report on the collection of extremist groups that were in attendance.

-A Durham Sun photo captures Tran on the right, but the caption for the photo says Tran “refused to be identified.”
+A Durham Sun photo captures Tran on the left below, but the caption at the time for the photo said Tran “refused to be identified.”